-Better than apple pie and easier to make if you shy away from pie crusts, this Apple Plum Crumble will soon be on your short list of favorite CAN DO desserts!
+Better than apple pie and easier to make if you shy away from pie crusts, put this Apple Plum Crumble on your list of favorite CAN DO desserts!

 What a great discovery!
 The plums provided a punch of purple color and a mellow, sweet flavor that’s the perfect counter balance to tart, firm Grannies and Braeburns.
 Plums are only in season from July – September, but other great choices include black or